Triple alliance negotiations: Background

-When compared to Britain, French, who needed military assistance on land, were more eager to reach an agreement and better understood the danger of the alternative, potential cooperation between Germany and the USSR.
+When compared to Britain, France, who needed military assistance on land, was more eager to reach an agreement and better understood the danger of the alternative, potential cooperation between Germany and the USSR.

 Soviet choice between alliance with the West and Germany

 Throughout most of negotiations, the alliance with Britain and France was the preferred solution for the USSR: for example, on 28 June 1939 Molotov rejected the Schulenburg's call for better Soviet-German relations, and on 1 July Pravda published an article emphasizing the British determination to resist aggression.
 The atmosphere became much worse by 17 July, possibly due to Germany suggesting the German-Soviet trade agreement and Neville Chamberlain rejecting an idea of a pact with the Soviet Union.

 As late as July 1939, the Western negotiators discounted the chance of USSR reaching an understanding with Hitler, Britain considered reports of Soviets exploring this option as a negotiation ploy.
 Only on 29 July, Molotov had authorized the Soviet ambassador in Berlin, Astakhov, to signal that his country was ready for improved relations with Germany.